collapsed-stacks/startups/questions/3188/what-crowdfunding-site-to-use.md

 - posted by: [Jason ](https://stackexchange.com/users/5270470/jason) on 2015-01-31
 - score: 1

-<p>If you are targeting the consumer area (sounds like you are), Indiegogo and Kickstarter are your best options as those are the well known crowdfunding solutions. </p>
+If you are targeting the consumer area (sounds like you are), Indiegogo and Kickstarter are your best options as those are the well known crowdfunding solutions.

 ## Answer 8321